 Kathelin Gray is a director, producer, curator, and writer.
 She has co-founded projects which integrate art, ecology, science, and culture.
 These include Institute of Ecotechnics, the Biosphere 2 closed ecological system experiment in Arizona, Las Casas de la Selva sustainable forestry project in Puerto Rico, and Research Vessel Heraclitus, a Chinese junk which has sailed 270,000 nautical miles on 11 expeditions and is currently being refitted in Spain by its crew of artist/explorers.
 Gray also co-founded October Gallery, London, one of the first galleries to show pioneering artists from cultures worldwide.
 She co-founded and was artistic director of Theatre of All Possibilities (TAP), which toured internationally for 18 years.
 TAP’s workshops also served as an artistic “think tank” for envisioning projects.
 Its successor is Theatre for the Reconstitution of Reality (THEATRRR), a pataphysical research initiative co-founded with John Dolphin Allen.
 She is active in the field of bioregenerative life systems for space and terrestrial applications.
-Gray is also Director of Ecotechnics Maritime Ltd., consults to William S. Burroughs Communications, and is Fellow of the London Institute of Pataphysics.
-Her email is: email@example.com
+Gray also consults to William S. Burroughs Communications, and is Fellow of the London Institute of Pataphysics.
+Her website is kathelingray.com.